neuroergoISAE/FlickersOnTop/README.md

 Launch Interface2App.exe and create some Flicker then click on TEST or RUN!

-if you use Images for your Flicker please note that only the path to the image path is saved and the images must be in .bmp format
+if you use Images for your Flicker please note that only the path to the image is saved and the images must be in .bmp format

 Dependencies